Entire home

 South Uist

-South Uist is home to this holiday home.
+Located in South Uist, this holiday home is in a rural area and on a lake.
 Hallan Roundhouses and Eilean Mòr are local landmarks, and some of the area's activities can be experienced at Askernish Golf Club and Lochboisdale South Uist Ferry Terminal.
+Make sure you get close to the area's animals with activities such as game walks and birdwatching.

 Snishival